With SiteTree you can add to your WordPress website...

 An overview of the common features:

-From the 'SiteTree Dashboard' you can enable or disable the Google Sitemap, choose in which page the Site Tree must be shown, manually rebuild the sitemaps and have information about the building process and the ping events (SiteTree Pro).
+From the 'SiteTree Dashboard' you can toggle the enabling of the Google Sitemap, choose in which page the Site Tree must be shown, manually launch the rebuilding of the sitemaps, and have information about the building process and the ping events (SiteTree Pro).

 You can customise both sitemaps from WordPress-like settings pages, without writing any code.